Evaabee/data-feature/README.md

 - Run the notebook cells in order.
 - When prompted, enter:
   - A **flight number** (e.g., `DL1087`).

-  - A **city name** (e.g., `London,UK`) to retrieve the current weather.
+The notebook will automatically fetch the weather for both the departure and arrival cities based on the flight number.

 The notebook will then display:
 - The flight status (e.g., on-time, delayed).
-- The current weather conditions in the specified city.
+- The current weather conditions in both the departure and arrival cities.
 - Whether the flight might be affected by bad weather based on precipitation, wind speed, or weather conditions such as rain or snow.

 ## **Example Output**

 ```
 Enter the flight number (e.g., DL1087): DL1087
-Enter the city for weather (e.g., London,UK): London,UK

 Flight Status for DL1087: on-time
+Departure City: Dubai
+Arrival City: Heathrow

-Current Weather in London,UK: Rain, Overcast
+Weather in Dubai: Rain, Overcast
 Precipitation Probability: 100.0%
-Wind Speed: 11.0 mph
+Wind Speed: 15.0 mph
-Bad weather detected in London,UK.
+⚠️ Bad weather detected in Dubai.
-The flight is currently on time, but bad weather may cause delays.
+The flight is currently on time, but bad weather might cause a delay.

+Weather in Heathrow: Overcast
+Precipitation Probability: 30.0%
+Wind Speed: 10.0 mph
 ```

 ## **Note**
 This is a simple prototype intended for educational purposes.
 In a real-world application, additional features such as a user interface, detailed weather forecasts, real-time updates, multiple flights, and more robust error handling would be implemented.